ipup/PPRevealSideViewController/README.md

 	MainViewController *c = [[MainViewController alloc] initWithNibName:@"MainViewController" bundle:nil];
     UINavigationController *n = [[UINavigationController alloc] initWithRootViewController:c];
     [self.revealSideViewController popViewControllerWithNewCenterController:n animated:YES];

+## Pushing from a side
+ If you are for example on the up side, and you want to push a controller on the left, you could call a method on your center controller asking him to display a left controller.
+But I thought it would be more convenient to provide a way to push an old controller directly.
+So, using the following will do the trick

+    [self.revealSideViewController pushOldViewControllerOnDirection:PPRevealSideDirectionLeft animated:YES];

+ If you are on top, and you want to push a new controller on top (why not), the default behavior of the controller would be to close the top side since it's open.
+But you can force it to pop push :

+    [self.revealSideViewController pushViewController:c onDirection:PPRevealSideDirectionTop animated:YES forceToPopPush:YES];

 ## To go deeper
 By default, the side views are not loaded.
 This means that even if you interface have a button to push a side view, the panning gesture won't show the controller.
 If you want so, you need to preload the controller you want to present.